Achilleas Kostoulas

 Rethinking Language, Diversity and Education

-For additional content on language, diversity and education, you may also want to read about the volume I am editing, Challenging Boundaries in Language Education.
+For additional content on language, diversity and language education, you may also want take a look at the volume I edited, Challenging Boundaries in Language Education (2019, Routledge).

-Plenary addresses will be delivered by Professor Jim Cummins (University of Toronto) and Dr. Michalis Damanakis (University of Crete).
+There will be plenary addresses by Professor Jim Cummins (University of Toronto) and Dr. Michalis Damanakis (University of Crete).

 Call for papers

-Proposals are invited for paper presentations (20 minutes followed by a five-minute discussion), symposia (three contributors, 90 minutes), posters and virtual presentations.
-Proposals, which should refer to original research or scholarship (i.e, work that has not been presented in any other professional setting in the past), should address at least one of the key strands of the conference, namely:
+The conference organisers invite proposals for paper presentations (20 minutes followed by a five-minute discussion), symposia (three contributors, 90 minutes), posters and virtual presentations.
+Proposals should refer to original research or scholarship (i.e, work that has not been presented in any other professional setting in the past), and should they shou;d address at least one of the key strands of the conference, namely:

 1. Mapping language diversity: Cultures, countries, communities, and Institutions